mreineck/ducc/README.md

 version number will increase.
 As a consequence it might happen that one part of a Python code may use an older version of DUCC while at the same time another part requires a newer version.
-Since DUCC's version number is included in the module name itself (the module is not called "ducc", but rather "ducc_x_y"), this is not a problem, as multiple DUCC versions can be installed simultaneously.
+Since DUCC's version number is included in the module name itself (the module is not called "ducc", but rather "ducc<X>"), this is not a problem, as multiple DUCC versions can be installed simultaneously.
 The latest patch levels of a given DUCC version will always be available at the HEAD of the git branch with the respective name.
-In other words, if you need the latest incarnation of DUCC 0.1, this will be on branch "ducc_0_1" of the git repository, and it will be installed as the package "ducc_0_1".
+In other words, if you need the latest incarnation of DUCC 0.1, this will be on branch "ducc0" of the git repository, and it will be installed as the package "ducc0".
-Later versions (like ducc_0_2 or ducc_1_0) will be maintained on new branches and will be installed as "ducc_0_2" and "ducc_1_0", so that there will be no conflict with potentially installed older versions.
+Later versions will be maintained on new branches and will be installed as "ducc1" and "ducc2", so that there will be no conflict with potentially installed older versions.

 DUCC components